Configuring OAuth Authentication

 solace(...tion/oauth-profile/access-level/group)# global-access-level read-only

 Once OAuth is successfully configured on the event broker, a new log in button appears on the Broker Manager's login screen.
-Clicking the button will automatically log the users in to Broker Manager via the OAuth provider.
+Clicking the button will automatically log the users in to Broker Manager via the OAuth identity provider.
 For more information about accessing Broker Manager, see Accessing Broker Manager.